docker-scripts-archived/ds/README.md

 * `exec`

-    Execute a command inside the container.
+    Execute a command from outside the container.

 * `snapshot`